jonnonz1/nz-statute-book/acts/public/1983/minimum-wage-act-1983.md

   (a)
   (b) apprentices bound by an indenture of apprenticeship entered into under the Maori Housing Amendment Act 1938, the New Zealand Railways Corporation Act 1981, the Defence Act 1971, the Post Office Act 1959, or the State Services Act 1962, or under any other Act:
   (c)
-  (d) inmates of any charitable institution (not being persons residing on the premises by reason only of their being employed therein) who, as such inmates, do any work in or in connection with the institution.
+  (d) inmates of any charitable institution (not being persons residing on the premises by reason only of their being employed therein) who, as such inmates, do any work in or in connection with the institution:
+  (e) employees to whom the Home and Community Support (Payment for Travel Between Clients) Settlement Act 2016 applies, in respect of travel between clients (as defined in section 4 of that Act) undertaken by those employees.

 ### 10 Penalties and jurisdiction
 Every person who makes default in the full payment of any wages payable by that person under this Act and every person who fails to otherwise comply with the requirements of this Act is liable to a penalty recoverable by a Labour Inspector, and imposed by the Employment Relations Authority, under the Employment Relations Act 2000.